Skip to main content

 Expressions are the workhorse that allow shadow fields to reference data from different sources or to create new values altogether.
 Depending on the need at hand, expressions can be a simple construct or a more advanced one to address complex business needs or data structures.

 Shadow field expressions are constructed using ArangoDB syntax.
-You can find the full reference here
+You can find the full reference here.

 Shadow Field Use Cases